-How the Emergency Stop Works on the UK Driving Test
+Emergency Stop on UK Driving Test: 1-in-3 Chance (2026)

 The emergency stop, sometimes called the controlled stop, is a deliberately rehearsed reaction test.
 Your examiner will pull you up at a safe spot, explain what is about to happen, then later in the drive give a clear signal at which you must stop the car as quickly and safely as possible.
 About 1 in 3 UK practical tests include it.
-It is separate from the manoeuvre the examiner picks (parallel park, bay park, or pull up on the right).
+It is separate from the manoeuvre the examiner picks (parallel park, forward bay park, reverse bay park, or pull up on the right).

-#How the examiner sets it up
+How the examiner sets it up

 Around the start of the drive, the examiner will pull you over and say something like: "In a moment we will go on and shortly I am going to ask you to carry out an emergency stop.
 When I want you to do it I will say STOP and at the same time raise my right hand like this.
 I want you to stop the car as quickly and safely as possible.
 Please wait until I give the signal before stopping.
 Is that clear?"